 Today is a muffin day, a healthy banana chocolate chip muffin day!

-With a few bananas on hand, ripe as can be, I decided to put them into these muffins.
+With a few bananas on hand, ripe as can be, I decided to put them into these vegan muffins.
 I wanted to make them banana nut muffins, but since my daughter doesn’t care for nuts I went ahead and added chocolate chips instead.

 Those are much better in her opinion, and I’m sure many of you will agree.
 Who doesn’t like a little chocolate in their banana muffins!